Information-Theoretic Privacy in Distributed Average Consensus: Privacy Protocol

 As described previously, our protocol has a two-phase structure.
 In the first phase, each agent~$i$ computes an ``effective input'' $\tilde s_i$ based on its original input~$s_i$ and random values it sends to its neighbors; this is done while ensuring that $\sum_i \tilde s_i \bmod p$ is equal to $\sum_i s_i$ for some publicly known integer~$p$ (see below).
-In the second phase, the agents use any (correct) distributed average consensus protocol $\Pi$ to compute the average of $\{n\tilde s_i\}$ or equivalently $\sum_i \tilde s_i$, reduce that result modulo~$p$, and then divide by~$n$.
-This clearly gives the correct average $\frac{1}{n} \cdot \sum_i s_i$, and thus all that remains is to analyze privacy.
-Note that we do not require the final average of the inputs to be integer.
+In the second phase, the agents use any (non-private) distributed average consensus protocol $\Pi$ to compute the average of $\{n\tilde s_i\}$ or equivalently $\sum_i \tilde s_i$, reduce that result modulo~$p$, and then divide by~$n$.
+This gives the correct average $\frac{1}{n} \, \sum_i s_i$, and thus all that remains is to analyze the privacy. \\

-It may at first seem strange that we can prove privacy of our algorithm without knowing anything about the distributed average consensus protocol $\Pi$ used in the second phase of our algorithm.
-We do this by making a ``worst-case'' assumption about $\Pi$, namely, that it simply reveals all the agents' inputs to all the agents!
-Such an algorithm is, of course, not at all private; for our purposes, however, this does not immediately violate privacy because $\Pi$ is run on the agents' \emph{effective} inputs~$\{\tilde{s}_i\}$ rather than their true inputs~$\{s_i\}$.
+It may at first seem strange that we can prove privacy of our protocol without knowing anything about the distributed average consensus algorithm $\Pi$ used in the second phase of our algorithm.
+We do this by making a ``worst-case'' assumption about $\Pi$, namely, that it simply reveals all the agents' inputs to all the agents.
+Such an algorithm is, of course, not at all private; for our purposes, however, this does not immediately violate privacy because $\Pi$ is run on the agents' scaled \emph{effective} inputs~$\{n\tilde{s}_i\}$ rather than their true inputs~$\{s_i\}$.
+We make the following additional assumption:\\ \begin{itemize} \item[\textbf{A1:}] The communication links between the agents are private during the first phase of our protocol\footnote{Alternately, private communication can be ensured using standard cryptographic techniques~\cite{katz2014introduction}.}.
+That is, if agent $i$ sends a value over link $\{i, \, j\}$ then only agent $j$ can retrieve that value.\\ \end{itemize}

+Note that the communication links need not be private in the second phase of the protocol.
+This saves significant computation and communication cost as cryptographic techniques for ensuring privacy over communication links have high computation and communication costs.\\

-If assumption~\textbf{(A4)} holds, then the view of the adversarial agents consist of the initial inputs of the agents in $\C$, their internal states and all the protocol messages they receive throughout execution of the first phase of our protocol, and the vector~$\tilde{s} = [\tilde{s}_1, \ldots, \tilde{s}_n]^T$ of all agents' effective inputs at the end of the first phase.
-The definition of privacy (cf.\ Definition~\ref{def:ip}) remains unchanged.
+Under Assumption~\textbf{A1}, the view of the adversarial agents consist of the initial inputs of the agents in $\C$, their internal states and all the protocol messages they receive during an execution of the first phase of our protocol, and the vector~$\tilde{s} = [\tilde{s}_1, \ldots, \tilde{s}_n]^T$ of all agents' effective inputs at the end of the first phase.
+The definition of privacy (cf.\ Definition~\ref{def:ip}) remains unchanged.\\